Lihesten

-Lihesten or Lifjellet is a 777 m tall mountain in Hyllestad Municipality in Vestland county, Norway.
+Lihesten or Lifjellet is a 777 m tall mountain ridge in Hyllestad Municipality in Vestland county, Norway.
 The mountain lies on a small peninsula between the Hyllestadfjorden and the Sognefjorden and it is the highest point in the municipality.
+The highest point on the ridge is Risnesnipa and the ridge runs for over 5 km along the northwestern shore of the Lifjorden.
 The village of Hyllestad lies about 5 km east of the mountain.
 It was the site of the Havørn Accident on 16 June 1936.